Guarantee ROI with Salesforce DevOps automation

 Why’s CI/CD important?
 Continuous integration allows you to have a release pipeline made up of several environments, without requiring additional manual work to promote release packages along the pipeline.
 These CI/CD pipelines give you a complete bird’s eye view of your process and allow you to easily deploy your changes up or down stream.

 Why use CI/CD?
 Well, by using CI jobs in Gearset you can automate your deployments or validations.
-Pipelines gives your team complete visibility of all changes that are happening over your release pipeline, how much work there is waiting to be pushed, and provides you with the tooling to get these changes promoted through your environments quickly and successfully, without ever leaving Gearset.
+Pipelines, our [solution for end-to-end management of your Salesforce release process], gives your team complete visibility of all changes that are happening over your release pipeline, how much work there is waiting to be pushed, and provides you with the tooling to get these changes promoted through your environments quickly and successfully, without ever leaving Gearset.

 Continuous integration jobs in Gearset’s pipelines